-Around 80% of the land cultivated in Switzerland is not suitable for farming.
+Around 80% of the land cultivated in Switzerland is not suitable for arable farming.
 This cultivated landscape can only be farmed with animals.
 If there were no cows and bulls, the grasslands would soon become overgrown.

 If this land was not farmed appropriately, it would have grave consequences.
 The mountain region would no longer necessarily be inhabited and an attractive leisure and recreational space would be lost as a result.
 The Swiss dairy industry is one of the most sustainable types of agricultural production.
 It is of great economic importance that goes far beyond the production of high-quality food; it also secures work and an income for many occupational groups.